Zoya-aa/Programming-Fundamental/README.md

 - Display the results

 PART B Q2 PAC

 INPUT:
 - Number of floor requests
 - Requested floor
-- Starting floor = 0
+- Starting floor= 0

  PROCESS:
 - Compare requested floor with current floor
 - If requested floor is higher,print "Moving Up"
 - If requested floor is lower,print "Moving Down"
 - If requested floor is the same,print "Doors Opening"
 - Update current floor to requested floor

   OUTPUT:
 - Movement message for each request
 - Final current floor

 Alternate Solution:
 - Set the current floor to 0
 - Take the requested floor one by one